wtsu/MachineLearning/README.md

 Blight Ticket Predictive Classifier - Python Script that uses gradient boosted decision trees to predict whether a given blight ticket will be paid on time.
 Use the provided Data Sources compressed in the file `blight_ticket_data.7z`

-Facial Recognition Counter - Python Script that uses openCV to count the number of faces that appear in a series of photo.
+Facial Recognition Counter - Python Script that uses openCV to count the number of faces that appear in a series of photos.
 Use the haarcascade file `haarcascade_frontalface_alt2`.
 Place image files into the a folder called `images`.
 See zip for folder configuration.